Shinigxmi1/cpp_project_onlinebanking/README.md

-Certainly!
-Here's a short note that you can include in the README file for the online banking system:

 Online Banking System
 Overview:
 This C++ program implements a basic console-based online banking system.
 It provides essential functionalities such as creating a new account, searching for account details, depositing and withdrawing money, and displaying account information.
 The system uses a linked list structure to efficiently manage multiple accounts.